-Cancer Council NSW calls for comprehensive regulation of electronic cigarette
+Cancer Council NSW supports a precautionary approach to the regulation of electronic cigarettes.

-Cancer Council NSW calls on the NSW Government to regulate the sale and use of e-cigarettes in a similar way to tobacco products by:
+Cancer Council NSW supports the NSW Government’s regulation of the sale and use of e-cigarettes in a similar way to tobacco products.
+The following regulations apply in NSW:

-- Banning the sale of e-cigarettes to children
+- The sale of e-cigarettes to children is banned

-- Banning e-cigarette advertising and in-store promotions, including displays
+- E-cigarette advertising and in-store promotions, including displays, are banned

-- Requiring businesses wanting to sell e-cigarettes to register with the NSW Ministry of Health
+- Businesses wanting to sell e-cigarettes are required to register with the NSW Ministry of Health (from July 2018 onwards)

-- Restricting the use of e-cigarettes in indoor and outdoor areas where it is illegal to smoke tobacco products (e.g. in workplaces, on public transport, in restaurants, near children’s play equipment)
+- The use of e-cigarettes in indoor and outdoor areas where it is illegal to smoke tobacco products (e.g. in workplaces, on public transport, in restaurants, near children’s play equipment) is banned (from July 2018 onwards)

 A survey of 1,001 NSW adults found strong community support for regulating e-cigarettes in these ways, with 73% agreeing that similar restrictions to cigarettes and tobacco products should apply to e-cigarettes.
 To read more about community support for e-cigarette regulation click here.